cl-fui/subtext/README.md

 SubText is a Lispy, mostly-text-based user interface.

 SubText 'entangles' CLOS objects with arbitrary pieces of text, enabling simple, flexible, and familiar ad-hoc user interfaces.
-These entangled text/code entities (referred to as `'contexts'`) can bind keys, modify text, or run arbitrary code.

-Contexts provide the setting for user interactions within the bounds of their range of text.
-They can bind keys, accept mouse input, change the text at will, or even execute arbitrary code.
-The class hierarchy of contexts, together with the runtime placement in other contexts provides useful defaults.
+These text/code entities (called `contexts`) provide the setting for user interaction within their bounds.
+They can bind keys, visually modify their text, or execute arbitrary code.
+The CLOS hierarchies, together with the runtime placement within other contexts, provide useful defaults.

-SubText provides the plumbing connecting the contexts to the GTK environment.
+SubText provides the plumbing connecting the contexts to the GTK environment and controls their interaction, largely by following the insertion point of the buffer and notifying the contexts involved.

 ## Demo and Screenshot